 Exploring modeling and acting within the entertainment industry.

 My Acting Portfolio with Los Angeles diary from 2003 containing acting and modeling.
 As well as acting and modeling jobs I have had in Norway from 2004 and onward.
+As well as recently in the fall of 2022.

 In my acting and modeling portfolio you will see many images, videos and be able to read about the experiences as I have worked on various productions.